yux1991/yu-resume-academic/content/publication/J_Appl_Phys_130_065301_2021/index.md

 publication: In *Journal of Applied Physics*
 publication_short: In *J. Appl.
 Phys.*

-abstract: There has been increasing interest in the fabrication of thin film materials with mixed dimensions, in particular, 2D to 3D and 3D to 2D heterostructures.
-Often, if the interface interaction is weak, the lattice matching criterion between the substrate and overlayer can be lifted.
-If the overlayer lattice is completely relaxed, it can form an incommensurate film on the mismatched substrate.
-In this work, we show that domain boundaries are inherent in the incommensurate epitaxial films due to random nucleation sites of domains in an overlayer.
-The nature and origin of the incommensurate domain boundaries are different from the conventional dislocation boundaries that come from the relaxation of strain due to film–substrate lattice mismatch.
-We propose that the formation of such domain boundaries can be studied through Voronoi tessellation.
-Using a case study of monolayer WS2 on sapphire (2D on 3D), we show the formation of domain boundaries that compared well with a recent experiment reported in the literature.
-In the Voronoi tessellation, we also show quantitatively that the average domain size depends on the density of nucleation sites.
-The conclusion of this case study may be generalized to any incommensurate epitaxial films when the interface interaction is weak.

 # Summary.
 An optional shortened abstract.
 summary: Incommensurate domain boundaries simulation via Voronoi tessellation.